jonas089/Toyni/README.md

 ![toyniii](art/toyniii.png)

+Meet the amazing artist behind this creation, [Kristiana Skrastina](https://www.linkedin.com/in/kristiana-skrastina/)

 ## Introduction

 STARKs are a powerful cryptographic tool that enables proving the correct execution of a computation without revealing the underlying data.
 Think of it as a way to convince someone that you know the solution to a puzzle without actually showing them the solution.
 This property, known as zero-knowledge, is crucial for privacy-preserving applications in areas like financial transactions, voting systems, and private identity verification.